Empower Your Practice

 Even experienced speech-language pathologists fall into a few recurring documentation traps.
 Being aware of these pitfalls can help you produce cleaner, more defensible records from the start.

-- Using vague language.
+• Using vague language.
 Phrases like "patient did well" or "session went okay" add no clinical value.
-The objective section in particular should rely on measurable data: accuracy percentages, number of trials, cue levels required, and standardised assessment scores where relevant.
+The objective section in particular should rely on measurable data: accuracy percentages, denominators, cueing levels, and standardised assessment scores where relevant.

-- Failing to document skilled intervention.
+• Failing to document skilled intervention.
 Insurance providers and auditors need to see evidence that the session required the expertise of a qualified SLP.
 If your note reads like something a parent could have written at home, it may not satisfy medical necessity requirements.
-Be specific about the techniques you applied and why.

-- Delaying note completion.
+• Delaying note completion.
 SOAP notes should be written on the same day as the session.
 Waiting until the end of the week introduces memory errors and creates a compliance risk.
-Many EHR platforms allow you to start a note during the final minutes of a session to keep this manageable.

 Frequently Asked Questions About SOAP Notes in Speech Therapy